James, William B.

 - My thanks to Aaron Evans, Bangor, North Wales for this translation.

-- [For personal reasons William James never revealed to his family that he had enlisted in the United States Army.
+- For personal reasons William James never revealed to his family that he had enlisted in the United States Army.
 Perhaps he didn’t want to cause his mother any unnecessary concern?
-Brief as it is, this letter is the most informative of the four discovered by Mike Lewis (County Echo and St Davids City Chronicle, Fishguard) in the Pembrokeshire Archives.
-If, indeed, James kept his word and did write “a long letter” to his brother it almost certainly hasn’t survived.
-See Mike Lewis’ excellent newspaper article, which is reproduced at the end of the biography below.]
+Brief as it is this letter is one of the most informative of the five discovered by Mike Lewis (County Echo and St Davids City Chronicle, Fishguard) among the papers of his younger brother, John Clement James, in the Pembrokeshire Archives.
+If, indeed, William James kept his word and did write “a long letter” to his brother it almost certainly hasn’t survived.
+See Mike Lewis’ excellent newspaper article, which is reproduced at the end of the biography below.

 A letter from Canada to UK in 1871 cost 3 cents.